nuhgooyin/nuhgooyin/README.md

 - 📚 Facilitator at the Robert Gillespie Academic Skills Centre, University of Toronto (Sep.
 2023 - Dec.
 2023)

 ### My Interests
-- Developing web applications with modern tech stacks
-- Exploring microservice architectures and serverless computing
-- Tinkering with embedded systems/IoTs and discovering more about low-level programming
 - Public speaking and leadership roles
-- 🧗 Rock climbing, 🏸 Badminton, and 🛹 Longboarding!
+- 🧗 Rock climbing, 🏸 Badminton, and 🛹 longboarding
+- As cliché as it may sound, I find almost everything interesting!
+I love learning about new things and can get pretty invested as I learn more about it.

 ### Languages and Frameworks
 <code><img height="40" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/typescript/typescript-original.svg"></code>